Ahmad-Sajad-Faizi/My-IT-Portfolio/Project-1-M365-AzureAD/documentation/tenant-overview.md

 To simulate a realistic SMB environment, a **Microsoft 365 Business Premium** trial was also activated via the Microsoft 365 admin center.

+> **Why two licences?** The E5 Developer subscription (25 licences) is used for lab users and enables Azure AD Premium P2 features such as Identity Protection and Privileged Identity Management (PIM).
+The Business Premium trial (1 licence) simulates the SMB-oriented licence that most small companies actually purchase, and is used for the primary admin account to test the full Business Premium feature set (Intune, Defender for Business, Exchange Online).
+This dual-licence approach allows the lab to cover both SMB and enterprise security scenarios within a single tenant.

 **Procedure:**

 1. From the admin center, navigate to **Billing → Purchase services**.